 #1 – Improve knee range of motion

-Oftentimes when we have knee pain, we don’t want to move it.
-But it is really important to maintain the range of motion you have in the knee and build on that range of motion in the knee.
-Andrea is working on straightening the leg out.
-She is working on neutral and also a little bit of extension because a lot of times that end range is lost with knee pain.
-She is bringing the heels towards the seat and then working on the flexion.
-Take a seat so there is no weight on the knee and then work on that range of motion.
-Go through 5 each way when it comes to improving knee range of motion.
-You can do that exercise multiple times throughout the day.
+Often when we have knee pain, we don’t want to move it.
+But it is really important to maintain the range of motion you have in the knee and build on that range of motion.
+Work on straightening the leg out, both neutral and extension, because frequently that end range is lost with knee pain.
+Bring your heels towards your seat and then work on the flexion.
+Sit so there is no weight on the knee and then work on that range of motion.
+Go through 5 repetitions in each direction.
+You can do this exercise multiple times throughout the day.

 #2 – Strong hips

-You will go through a deadlift movement.
-The feet are hip width apart and you have to slightly bend the knee.
-You are moving through the hips.
-The rest of your body is in good alignment and you are coming back up going through the hips nice and straight.
-And on the way up, you are really using your glutes and your hamstrings to get you back to that starting position.
-Because with knee pain, you use the knee less so you compensate with the hip.
+Go through a deadlift movement, with your feet hip-width apart and your knees slightly bent.
+Move through the hips.
+The rest of your body should be in good alignment as you come back up, going through the hips nice and straight.
+On the way up, you are really using your glutes and your hamstrings to get you back to that starting position.
+With knee pain, you often compensate with your hips.
 We need to have good and strong hips so they can help when it comes to the knee pain.
 Having good and strong hips decreases the work load that the knee has to do.

 #3 – Single leg work

-You can utilize the wall or you can go through the exercise in the door frame.
-You will stand on one leg, and work on single leg standing.
-So Andrea is standing upright.
-She is eliminating balance by placing her hand in the wall and then she is working on the stability on the hip.
+Using a wall or door frame for balance, stand on one leg and work on single leg standing.
+By eliminating balance, you are working on the stability of the hip.
 Good and strong hips will help when it comes to knee pain.
-She is working on the muscles around the knee joint.
-She can progress by adding a little of a squat.
-Her hand is on the wall and adding a little bit of a squat and then coming back up.
-We are working on the balance in the knee and stability in the hips.
+Work on the muscles around the knee joint by adding a slight squat.
+We are working on balance in the knee and stability in the hips.

 #4 – Strengthening the knee through full range of motion